Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 the analysis to the judgment.
 Sentential Logic[^ka-12] (Logical Positivism)

-Sentential logic completed the disintegration of the con- cept of existential import.
-Its logical primitive is the sentence which merely constitutes a grouping together of symbols or words not differing in their general characteristics from other physi- cal objects.
-These symbols strung together in linear arrange- ment have a property which transforms them into propositions.
-By being brought into relations with other physical objects- facts- they acquire meaning.
+Sentential logic completed the disintegration of the concept of existential import.
+Its logical primitive is the sentence which merely constitutes a grouping together of symbols or words not differing in their general characteristics from other physical objects.
+These symbols strung together in linear arrangement have a property which transforms them into propositions.
+By being brought into relations with other physical objects-facts- they acquire meaning.

-Meaning derives reality only from the truth-value of the pro- position.
+Meaning derives reality only from the truth-value of the proposition.
 Since most propositions at the time of their utterance do not have a determined truth-value, however, another predicate of proposition must be invoked.
 All unverified sentences have a certain opinion as to their truth attached to them, defined as the weight of the proposition.
-While a truth-value is a property capable of only two values, the positive and the nega- tive, the weight represents a quality in continuous scale ranging from the utmost uncertainty through intermediary degrees to reliability of the highest degree.
+While a truth-value is a property capable of only two values, the positive and the negative, the weight represents a quality in continuous scale ranging from the utmost uncertainty through intermediary degrees to reliability of the highest degree.
 Such words as 'probably,' 'likely' correspond to the weight of the proposition in ordinary